Below is a collection of travel articles written either by ExpeditionTrips staff or expedition travel experts in the field.

 12 Travel Ideas for Couples

-What's your dream romantic getaway?
-From snorkeling with sea lions in the Galapagos to sailing the Aegean Sea, our expert staff has 12 amazing ideas for your next trip for two.
+What's your dream adventure getaway?
+From the surreal landscapes of Antarctica to snorkeling with sea lions in Galapagos, our expert staff has 12 amazing ideas for your next trip for two.

 Antarctic Air-Cruise Option

 Occasionally, we have been asked if there is a way to visit Antarctica without cruising through the Drake Passage.
 Over the past three years, we have observed a new company that pairs air and expedition travel to Antarctica.
 While flying to Antarctica can present its own challenges, this newer option of flying and cruising is the right match for some.

 Best Travel Apps to Suit Your Adventure

 From currency converters and language phrasebooks to local trivia, smartphone and tablet computer technology are changing day-to-day life and travels around the globe!
 World traveler and Program Manager Lori Gifford gives her picks for applications to enhance travels—whether that's an epic trip around the world or a getaway in your home country.

 Palmer Station's lead scientist, Bill Fraser, talks about his summers on the Antarctic Peninsula and his research on global climate change.